EUCAIM/Glossary/2-Glossary.md

 The Central Core Infrastructure of EUCAIM is the foundational cloud-based infrastructure that supports the deployment, orchestration, and performance of the federation.
 It consists of hardware resources, cloud management (OpenStack), and container orchestration (Kubernetes) to provide high-performance computing, storage, and networking capabilities.

 This infrastructure is divided into production and development environments, ensuring scalability, security, and continuous updates.
-The core system includes persistent storage, GPU acceleration, and automated service deployment, enabling a reliable foundation for EUCAIM’s operations.
+The core system includes persistent storage, GPU acceleration, and automated service deployment, enabling a reliable foundation for EUCAIM's operations.
 Additionally, external services such as Life Sciences Authentication and Authorization Infrastructure (LS-AAI) provide secure access management.

 At its core, the Central Core Infrastructure ensures that the platform has the necessary computing power, networking, and deployment mechanisms to support federated services and data processing across the EUCAIM network.